dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 Not only is that assumption wrong, but most languages don't even have a built-in way of opting out of nullability!
 In C#, barring value types, you can't declare something to be non-nullable.
 There's no non-nullable `string`!

 This imposes a limit on how expressive we can be.
-There are strictly fewer things you can tell the compiler about the domain you're modelling.
+There are strictly fewer things you can tell the compiler about a domain.
 Ergo, there are strictly fewer ways in which the compiler can help you not shoot yourself in the foot.

 ## Reasoning